NothingAG/constitution/constitution.md

 #### 4.2.1 MAKING PROPOSALS

 Any circle member may make a proposal within a **governance meeting** of the circle called under the terms of section 4.3.
-Alternatively, a circle member may distribute a proposal to all other circle members separately, outside of a governance meeting, using any written communication channel approved for this purpose by the circle's secretary.
+Alternatively, a circle member may distribute a proposal to all other circle members separately, outside of a governance meeting, using any written communication channel approved for this purpose by the circle's interpreter.
 However, the circle's facilitator should be presented with the proposal first to determine whether it fulfils the criteria for valid proposals (section 4.2.2.).

 For this separate processing of proposals, the facilitator may either apply the same process and rules used within a governance meeting, or may allow each circle member to directly declare whether or not he or she has objections to integrate.
-Further, at any point before a separately distributed proposal is adopted, any circle member may stop the separate processing by requesting the proposer escalate the proposal to a governance meeting, and notifying the circle's secretary.
+Further, at any point before a separately distributed proposal is adopted, any circle member may stop the separate processing by requesting the proposer escalate the proposal to a governance meeting, and notifying the circle's interpreter.

 A circle may adopt policies to further constrain when or how proposals may be made or processed outside of a governance meeting.
 However, circle members are always allowed to escalate separate processing of a proposal to a governance meeting, and no policy may change that.